The Awakening of Kate Chopin

 December, 1882.
 The Chopin plantation in Cloutierville, Louisiana, a one-street town blighted by the Civil War.

-The Chopin House as it appears today
+The Chopin House as it once appeared.

 CLICK HERE TO VIEW EXCERPTS FROM THIS WORK